All Episodes

 And now we are actually paying for people to get trained if they don't have any license.

-We will pay for that administrative fee and that training while they're on the job so that they can go in and become a career uh and be what they've always dreamed of.
+We will pay for that administrative fee and that training while they're on the job so that they can go in and become a career and be what they've always dreamed of.

 And we're doing that in all professions.

-We've told them this year we are going to get you trained and certified to be a teacher while you're serving in that classroom.
+We've told them this year, we are going to get you trained and certified to be a teacher while you're serving in that classroom.

-You will end up with your certificate and someday soon you'll have your own classroom to teach in.
+You will end up with your certificate, and someday soon you'll have your own classroom to teach in.

 I mean, that's pretty amazing.

-Well, the first time you were on radio talking to me about it, and you were on TV last night talking about it.
+Last time, well, the first time you were on radio talking to me about it, and you were on TV last night talking about it, you told me something that just blew me away.

 That's an amazing opportunity.

-We have streamlined that.
+And we have streamlined that.

 In fact, many times these folks can get into a job that pays them a good wage and also gives them health benefits or a retirement package while they're being trained to get that certification.